SS Heraklion: Rescue efforts

 The SOS signal was repeated twice.
 The Greek Ministry of Mercantile Marine was underequipped to handle the necessary communications, while the port authorities of Piraeus, Syros and other islands also reported that they were unable to offer assistance due to lack of equipment.
 Unfortunately, the ferry Minos, which was 24 km away from the scene, did not receive the SOS.

 At around 2:30 a.m., the commander of the Hellenic Coast Guard was alerted, followed by the Minister of Mercantile Marine and the Minister of Defence.
 The Ministry of Defence reported that a ship of the then-Greek Royal Navy was at Syros, but that it would take three to four hours for it to get underway.
 A number of ships, including two British Royal Navy warships northeast of Crete, received the SOS and altered course for the scene.

 At 4:30 a.m., RHS Syros was ordered to sea, while an hour later the premier was informed of the situation and the Air Force was alerted.
-At 06:30 the Premier informed King Constantine about the disaster.
+At 06:30 Premier Stefanopoulos informed King Constantine about the disaster.
 At 7:20 a.m. a Douglas C-47 Skytrain took off from Elefsis airport; soon after, two more followed suit.

 The first messages transmitted from the ships that arrived at the scene of the tragedy at 8:30 a.m were disheartening.
 There was no sign of debris from the ship and, more importantly, no sign of survivors.
 The first headlines of Greek newspapers reported that the ship had sunk with complete loss of life.
 The premier declared a week-long period of national mourning.

 At 9:45 a.m, the first C-47 Skytrain arrived at the scene and located the refrigerator truck, while rushed to the scene as well.
 The airplane circled above the truck, descending slowly to a lower altitude when the voice of the pilot of the second airplane sounded on the radio, almost commanding: "Your Highness, your flight path is dangerous, take height now!"
 The captain of the Ashton, realising that the King himself was participating with the rescue operation, radioed: "Your Highness, Ashton is at your service."
 The King replied, "Thank you.
 Please follow me," as the airplanes spotted the few survivors and began air dropping life jackets.

 At 19:00 Leverton and Ashton docked at the port of Piraeus, where a large crowd had gathered to seek information and to wait for the rescue ships carrying survivors and bodies.